ForomePlatform/anfisa/doc/dev/glossary.rst

         :term:`variants<variant>` (:term:`transcripts<transcript>`) one by one, in conjunctional way.
         Filters are :term:`solution items<solution item>`

-    Filtered properties status regime
-        ...

     Decision tree
         implementation of :term:`filtration` where :term:`conditions` are applied to :term:`variants<variant>` (:term:`transcripts<transcript>`) in form of decision tree.
-It is very powerful tool, and can be used for complex and accurate selection user tasks.
-        However this functionality comparatively heavy for the user and requires accuracy.
+        See :doc:`concepts/dtree_syntax` for definitions.
         Decision trees are :term:`solution items<solution item>`

     Decision tree code
         Internal representation of decision tree is portion of code in Python dialect.
-        ...
+        See :doc:`concepts/dtree_syntax`

     Decision tree point
         Single instruction of decision tree.
-Each point has state: set of items (variants and transcripts) that correspond to this point.
+Points of main types have state: set of items (variants and transcripts) that correspond to this point.
+See :doc:`concepts/dtree_syntax`

     Decision tree state label
-        Name of state for a decision tree point.
-The purpose of labels is setting proper parameters to some of :term:`functions`
+        Name of state for a :term:`decision tree point`.
+See :doc:`concepts/dtree_syntax`.
+        The purpose of labels is setting proper parameters to some of complex :term:`functions`

     Tagging
         In :term:`workspace` context, where number of variants is not so large, the user can tag them manually.
 Tags are stored on the server side.
 See details in :doc:`rest/ws_tags`